robinmordasiewicz/f5-xc_administration/docs/personal-management_credentials.rst

    ?
 What is your preferred protocol for Git operations?
 [Use arrows to move, type to filter]
    > HTTPS
      SSH
    ?
+Authenticate Git with your GitHub credentials?
+No ?
 How would you like to authenticate GitHub CLI?
 [Use arrows to move, type to filter]
      Login with a web browser
    > Paste an authentication token